-Strong returns across Canadian and Global equity markets and rebounds in the Canadian bond markets resulted in a favourable year for the Fund in 2014.
-The 12.0% rate of return earned by the Fund was slightly higher than the 11.5% benchmark rate of return for the Fund, which had a positive impact on the long-term investment goals established by the PIC.
+Despite volatile global equity markets in 2015, the overall Fund performance benefited from weakness in the Canadian dollar relative to the US dollar.
+The 7.3% rate of return earned by the Fund was significantly higher than the 4.9% benchmark rate of return for the Fund, which had a positive impact on the long-term investment goals established by the PIC.